sysunite/coins-2-sdk/README.md

 * you want to **write some software** to read or create .ccr files
 * you write software that works with **Object Libraries** that are specified in **RDF**

+###Main components
+The SDK consists of a set of tools:
+* [coins-api](https://github.com/sysunite/coins-2-sdk/wiki/coins-api-reference) - software library to include in your Java or .NET project
+* [coins-cli](https://github.com/sysunite/coins-2-sdk/wiki/installation-of-coins-cli) - command line tool for Windows / Linux / Mac that contains all tools
+* [viewer](https://github.com/sysunite/coins-2-sdk/wiki/coins-cli-viewer) - view the content of a .ccr file
+* [validator](https://github.com/sysunite/coins-2-sdk/wiki/coins-cli-validate) - validate the conttent of a .ccr file
+* [generator](https://github.com/sysunite/coins-2-sdk/wiki/coins-cli-generate) - generate Java or .NET classes from an RDF Object Library

 ###Getting started

 Download the latest build, for .NET: